TACC/coe-332-sp21/docs/week09/kubernetes_pod.rst

 Kubernetes Overview
 ~~~~~~~~~~~~~~~~~~~
 Kubernetes (k8s) is itself a distributed system of software components that run a cluster of one or more machines (physical
 computers or virtual machines).
-Each machine in a k8s cluster is either a "master" or a "worker" node.
+Each machine in a k8s cluster is either a "manager" or a "worker" node.

 Users communicate with k8s by making requests to its API.
 The following steps outline how Kubernetes works at a high level: